sahib/rmlint/docs/rmlint.1.rst

 This is a collection of common use cases and other tricks:

-* Check the current working directory for duplicates.
+* Check the current working directory for duplicates:

   ``$ rmlint``

-* Show a progressbar:
+* Show a progress bar:

   ``$ rmlint -g``